10 Best Grilled Vegetable Dishes

 Instructions

-• Drain and press water from tofu.
-A helpful hint when grilling tofu, for either kabobs or tofu steaks, is to freeze the tofu first for at least 2 weeks.
+• If you are planning to use tofu, drain and press water from it.
+A helpful hint when grilling tofu for kabobs is to freeze the tofu first for at least 2 weeks.
 This makes the tofu much more firm which enables it to stay on the skewer much better.
-Freezing is not required for this recipe, but it’s helpful.
+Freezing is not required for this recipe, but it's helpful.

 • Cut tofu, zucchini, squash, bell pepper, and onions into bite-size chunks.

-• Use wooden or stainless skewers and skew all the veggies and tofu as pictured in the article.
+• Use wooden or stainless skewers and skew all the veggies and tofu.

 • Serve with salad, baked potato, or corn on the cob.